jrbinks/rancid-arubaoscx/README.md

 Copy `arubaoscx.pm` into your rancid lib directory (ie, `/usr/local/rancid/lib/rancid` or similar).

+Note that it works fine with the standard `clogin`, and doesn't require its own login script.

-Add lines to your `rancid.types.conf`:
+Add lines to `rancid.types.conf`:

 ```
 arubaoscx;script;rancid -t arubaoscx